iwarner/CodeBlender-Middleman/source/docs/apple.html.md

 - Press Command-V during startup  Start up in Verbose mode.
 - Press Command-S during startup  Start up in Single-User mode.
 - Press Option-N during startup   Start from a NetBoot server using the default boot image.

+# XCode

+# Todo

+- Rename this to Mac setup perhaps